February 20, 2019

 The start of this year saw the return of risk-on sentiment as investors welcomed a newly dovish Fed and signs the Chinese economy is over the worst – but geopolitical tensions and the growth outlook are lingering concerns.
 Will strengthened stimulus from China and a solid economic growth in the US economy be enough to stabilise global markets?
 Frances Donald, Head of Macroeconomic Strategy within the Asset Allocation Team at Manulife Asset Management, examines the market fundamentals and economic issues underpinning the market’s rebound in early 2019.

 Two significant macro events have supported a return to risk-on behavior, partly erasing the weakness seen in late 2018.
 First, China strengthened stimulus measures and markets began to adopt a view that the worst of China's most recent cyclical slowdown was probably left behind in 2018.
 Second, in early January, the tone of the Federal Reserve's (Fed's) communication appeared to take a dovish turn, suggesting fewer (if any) rate hikes ahead and more flexibility with respect to the Fed's balance-sheet tightening.
-Minutes of the FOMC's 19th December 2018 meeting released on 9th January– coupled with a very dovish statement and press conference2 following the FOMC's January 30th rate decision – reinforced that view.
+Minutes of the FOMC's 19th December 2018 meeting released on 9th January1 – coupled with a very dovish statement and press conference2 following the FOMC's January 30th rate decision – reinforced that view.

 These macro developments, combined with some oversold conditions in equities, generated four important global market reactions3: